 - Using “racialized” instead of BIPOC refers to people or groups who are socially defined as belonging to a racial category other than the dominant or privileged group in a specific society.
 In colonially-defined Canada, this typically means anyone who is not white.
 While we, as an arts community, aim to prioritize and uplift Black, Indigenous, and People of Colour (settler and otherwise), using terms like BIPOC can unintentionally homogenize diverse identities and erase specific cultural and racial experiences.

 By using “racialized,” we focus on the processes and impacts of systemic racism without flattening the diversity of experiences across racial and ethnic groups.
 If you prefer to identify as BIPOC or with a specific racial or cultural group, we welcome you to let us know.
-Similarly, if you identify with the term “racialized,” please feel free to share that with us!
+Similarly, if you identify with the term “racialized,” please feel free to share that with us! - This question does not require an answer.

 - Using “racialized” instead of BIPOC refers to people or groups who are socially defined as belonging to a racial category other than the dominant or privileged group in a specific society.
 In colonially-defined Canada, this typically means anyone who is not white.
 While we, as an arts community, aim to prioritize and uplift Black, Indigenous, and People of Colour (settler and otherwise), using terms like BIPOC can unintentionally homogenize diverse identities and erase specific cultural and racial experiences.